velosobr/KaizenGamingChallenge/README.md

 [ ] Allow users to filter the events per sport based on whether they are marked as favorites.
 This filter is accessible via a toggle button at the header of each sport.<br>
 [x] Real-time countdown timer updates, decrementing as time passes to accurately reflect the time remaining until the event starts.<br>
 [x] Persist the favorite status of each event across app launches using Android's SharedPreferences.<br>
+[x] Allow users to collapse and expand events per sport.<br>
+[x] Display appropriate messages if there are no events to display or if there is an error fetching the events from the API endpoint.<br>
 ## Future Improvements

 - Implement a more robust error handling mechanism to handle network errors, timeouts, and other exceptions.